 The ALBORADA trustees take an active and personal interest in the plight of refugees – a worldwide problem that is steadily getting worse.
-There are close to a million in one camp alone (the Rohingya at Cox’s Bazar, Bangladesh, who have flown from brutal persecution in Myanmar).
+There are close to a million in one camp alone (in the Cox’s Bazar area of Bangladesh, where the Rohingya fled following the violence in Myanmar in August 2017).
 Elsewhere, communities are fleeing gang violence in central America, people are arbitrarily detained in appalling conditions in Libya and, in the vast desert of northern Mali, insecurity, isolation and limited health infrastructure means that many thousands of children cannot access healthcare.
 And this is not to mention Haiti, Afghanistan, Lebanon, Sudan, Gaza, Uzbekistan, Belarus, South Africa, Yemen and the Congo to name just a few.
 The trust has supported MSF for many years since 2010 and continues to provide help in a sum of over €400,000 a year.

 One of the world’s best run and most remarkable charities, MSF continues its amazing work in over 60 countries worldwide.

 In support of this, The ALBORADA Trust has increased its grants over the years, in 2010 making a six-year commitment to build and support Nap Kenbe trauma hospital in Haiti.
 In 2015 it donated €200,000 to help with MSF’s work on the Noma virus.
 In 2017 it agreed to support their work in refugee camps in Lebanon, South Sudan and Syria with a commitment of €100,000 annually for three years, extending in 2018 to Rohingya refugees.
 Among other MSF projects, the trust continues to support their work with refugees in Lebanon, South Sudan and Bangladesh, with grants of €100,000 annually.